Go to main content

 Before publishing any job posting, the HR manager must conduct a calibration meeting with the operational manager.
 Key points to document include:

-• Priority missions and deliverables expected within the first 90 days
+• Priority missions and deliverables expected in the first 90 days

-• Essential competencies vs. desirable competencies (must-have / nice-to-have distinction)
+• Essential skills vs. desired skills (must-have / nice-to-have distinction)

-• Salary range aligned with internal grids and market standards (sources: Hays surveys, Robert Half, Randstad Pay Survey)
+• Salary range aligned with internal grids and market rates (sources: Hays surveys, Robert Half, Randstad Pay Survey)

 • Work mode: on-site, hybrid remote work, frequent travel